 Eddie and the Cruisers: A 60's Philly Rock Band Makes it Big Before Their Lead Singer Disappears

-Eddie and the Cruisers is a movie starring Michael Pare and Tom Berringer, based on a novel by P. F. Kluge about the experiences of a Philly band in the 60's.
+Eddie and the Cruisers is a movie starring Michael Pare and Tom Berringer, based on a murder mystery by P. F. Kluge about the experiences of a Philly band in the 60's.

 For fans of movies that feature catchy tunes, this one is a sure hit.

-The story starts as reporter, Maggie Foley, sets out to unravel the mystery surrounding the disappearance and purported death of the band's singer, Eddie Wilson.
+The story starts as investigative reporter, Maggie Foley, some 20 years later, sets out to unravel the mystery surrounding the disappearance and purported death of the band's legendary singer, Eddie Wilson.
 Eddie's disappearance coincides with the removal of the master tapes of the band's second album from Satin records, giving rise to speculation that Eddie did not die when his car went off the bridge.
+Maggie hopes that by talking to former band members, she can figure out what happened to the tapes and what happened to Eddie.

-Eddie and the Cruisers play gigs at Tony Marts in New Jersey, where Eddie meets Frank Ridgeway, whom he calls Wordman.
-Ridgeway plays keyboards and provides lyrics for the Cruisers and, with his talents, the band goes on to produce its first record containing original songs.
+From there, the movie segues to when Eddie and the Cruisers play gigs at Tony Marts in New Jersey, where Eddie meets Frank Ridgeway, whom he calls Wordman.
+Eddie is a gifted guitarist and singer but he is no good with words, so he hires Ridgeway who plays keyboards and provides lyrics for the Cruisers, and with their combined talents, the band goes on to produce its first record containing original songs.

 This first album, Tender Years, becomes a hit and includes On The Dark Side (which in real life became the number one song in the country on Billboard's Mainstream, Rock, and Heatseeker charts and reached #7 on the billboard Hot 100 chart.)